In February 2020 around 5.7% of workers in the UK worked from home. As a result of the pandemic that figure has now grown to around 60%.

 Each case would need to be assessed on its individual facts and circumstances.

 Rights remain the same

 Whether in the office or working from home, employers still have an obligation to take reasonable care for your safety at work and communication is key.

 If you’re unsure whether your home is safe for working then you should ask your employer to explain the measures they’re implementing to bring the risks down to an acceptable level to prevent injury.

-Joanne Clancy is an Associate in our specialist Personal Injury team.
-If you have been injured in an accident at work or for further information, please contact Joanne on 01382 346799 or email email@example.com.
+Daniel McGinn is a Senior Solicitor in our specialist Personal Injury team.
+For further information, please contact Daniel on 0800 731 8434 or email firstname.lastname@example.org.
 You can contact any member of the Personal Injury team on 0800 731 8434 or click here for more information.